As a charity, we are governed by our Board of Trustees who may appoint boards and committees and delegate such powers to them as it may think fit.

 She has a PhD in biochemistry from the University of Cambridge.

-Sarah Robertson MSc, Director of Education and Professional Practice
+Sarah Robertson MSc, Director of Commercial Innovation

 Following a career in scientific and educational publishing, most recently with Oxford University Press, Sarah joined the Royal Society of Chemistry in 2015 in the new post of Director of Education.

 She is committed to understanding the needs of teachers and learners, and to supporting the development of science education, from primary through to further and higher education.
-Sarah has an MSc from Imperial College London, and lives in Gloucestershire.
+Sarah has an MSc from Imperial College London and lives in Gloucestershire.

 Amanda Spencer PhD, Director of Technology